agentreno/snyk-challenge/README.md

 It is also worth noting that an initial approach to this challenge was aborted.
 This involved using a graph database to represent dependency graphs, and a persistent npm follower to receive all registry changes and avoid polling behaviour, as well as a Python Django DRF API to front the graph DB.
+While it is quick and easy to implement recursive polling behaviour (hence 'naive' API), it is not good engineering to make multiple onward requests while the API client is waiting for a response.

 The approach was aborted due to rising AWS costs and lack of time, but the implementation worked correctly when limited to following the npm registry for